socratica/python/README.md

 ### In Production
 ```
 > SQLite
+> Decorators
+> Async IO
+> OOP (advanced version)
+> Threads
+> Modules and Packages
 ```

 ### Upcoming Videos
 ```
+> HTTP Client
+> HTTP Server
-> Async IO
+> Matplotlib
-> Decorators
+> tkinter
-> Threads
+> Pandas
+> 3-part Machine Learning tutorial
 ```

 ## Socratica Python Mailing List
-We have an epic - yet infrequent - email list for people who love Python and want to know about new things and stuff from Socratica.
+We have a tastefully infrequent email list for people who love Python and want to know about new things and stuff from Socratica.
 To join this free mailing list for the low price of $0, just move your mouse over this link:  [https://snu.socratica.com/python](https://snu.socratica.com/python)